lutfia95/SquirtleFilter/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Commercial use is not permitted.
+This project is licensed under the GNU Affero General Public License (AGPL).
+Commercial use must comply with AGPL requirements.
 See [LICENSE](LICENSE) for details.

 ## Project Structure